Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 #### Final Thoughts

 > Picking the wrong data structure for the job can be disastrous in terms of performance.
-Identifying the very best data structure is usually not as critical, because there can be several choices that perform similarly. - Steven S. Skiena
+Identifying the very best data structure is usually not as critical because there can be several choices that perform similarly. - Steven S. Skiena

 The problem you are trying to solve, will and should always inform the kind of data structure you use.
 It is a learning journey as always, I will be glad to hear from you if you have question(s) or feedback, have fun!